deejaygraham/deejaygraham.github.io/src/content/posts/2023-02-20-add-auto-generated-search-to-11ty.md

 ---

-A lot of people in the wonderful 11ty community have helped me build some challenging sites in a lot less time than if I had been using some original home grown tools or maybe some other static generators.
+A lot of people in the wonderful 11ty community have helped me, through suggestions and inspiration, to build some challenging site features.
+These were done using eleventy in a lot less time than if I had been using some original home grown tools or maybe some other static generators.
 One essential I had for a site, which had been previously supplied by the aforementioned tools was search.